Sunday, March 3, 2013

 Snack:

-*Made and ate ice cream ~ we have an ice cream maker but even if you don’t there are many great recipes online
+*Made and ate ice cream ~ We have an ice cream maker but even if you don’t there are many great recipes online or you could just buy some.
+It would be fun to do an ice cream taste test!

 More ideas…